Can a Tenant Change the Locks in Ontario?

 Click here for more information on real estate agencies in Orangeville

-Related Article: Do You Have to Give 60 days Notice At the End of a Lease in Ontario?
+Related Article: Do You Have to Give 60 Days Notice at the End of a Lease in Ontario?

-Consequences of Unauthorized Lock Changes
+Consequences of an Unauthorized Lock Change

 Conclusion